Love Hurts: Certifications

+In media

+Nazareth's version was used in an advertisement for Esurance, and also in a series of advertisements by Zurich.
+The song was featured in Rob Zombie's remake of Halloween.
+A cover of the song by Canadian singer Nan Vernon was featured in the credits of its sequel, Halloween II.

 Jim Capaldi version

 Jim Capaldi reached number 4 in the UK charts with his interpretation of "Love Hurts" in November 1975, which was to prove his highest-charting UK single.
-Described by Rolling Stone as having "a sense of pain very different from Roy Orbison's." the single also charted in the US, Germany, and Sweden.
+Described by Rolling Stone as having "a sense of pain very different from Roy Orbison's", the single also charted in the US, West Germany, and Sweden.